byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![Enzyme Spa Sun](./enzymeImages/enzymeFilteredSediment_web.jpg)

 **A pro-biotic power house is born.**
 The fermentation process naturally increases the bio-availability, making it so the physical body and Mother Earth are able to absorb the nutrients.

-Eco-enzymes are complex organic substance of protein chains, mineral salts and juvenile hormones.

-The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labile compounds, and through which it is difficult to obtain high purity extracts.

 There are many targeted uses for these metabolites.
 LAB are applied in food production and preservation, companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
 This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.